finnegan-hinson/data_races_genetic_programming/README.md

 *Overseer.jar - Precompiled executable jar folder.

-*run_comp.sh - Runs a single itteration of the compitition C code on 4 nodes.
+*run_comp.sh - Runs a single iteration of the compitition C code on 4 nodes.

 *runner.c - C source file for the compitition runner.